 There are no point sources in the impaired segments.
-Therefore the waste load allocation has been set to zero for these TMDLs.
+Therefore the waste load allocation has been set to zero for the TMDLs for TN, TP, and TBODu.
 Future permits will be considered in accordance with Mississippi's Wastewater Regulations for National Pollutant Discharge Elimination System (NPDES) Permits, Underground Injection Control (UIC) Permits, State Permits, Water Quality Based Effluent Limitations and Water Quality Certification.